ArcticSnow/probextreme/docs/api/probextreme.bayesian_extreme.md

 <a href="../../probextreme/bayesian_extreme.py#L119"><img align="right" style="float:right;" src="https://img.shields.io/badge/-source-cccccc?style=flat-square"></a>

 ## <kbd>class</kbd> `Bayesian_Extreme`
-Class to perform bayesian modeling of extreme values with by default time dependence
+Class to perform bayesian modeling of extreme values with by default time dependence.
+This class is wrapper of PyMC method and intends to provide a basic model.
+For advanced controls on the parameters, refer to PyMC methods on top of which this class is built.